Cyberl-ty02/Cyberl-ty02/README.md

 - 🌱 I’m currently learning computer in the university.
 - 💬 I'll try to answer things that I've known.
 - 🤔 I’m looking for help with some basic skills on coding, and learning to use MOOC and other ways to learn knowledge online
-- 📫 How to reach me: If you want to connect with me, try to use lty20205281@stud.tjut.edu.cn
+- 📫 How to reach me: If you want to connect with me, try to use e-mail.
 - 😄 Pronouns: he/his
 - ⚡ Fun fact: Watching funny videos and laugh for a long time.